MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-architecture.md

 # Hardware

-Each instance of the vnet data gateway has a maximum capacity of:
+Each instance of the VNet data gateway has a maximum capacity of:
   * 2 cores
   * 8GB of RAM each

-At this time, this is the only available hardware configuration and it cannot be scaled or changed.
+At this time, this is the only available hardware configuration and it can't be scaled or changed.